xorbitsai/benchmarks/tpch/README.md

 | Q22   |   32.37  |  17.76  |      1.82      |
 | Total | 3,136.36 |  426.74 |      7.35      |

-## SF100:  Xorbits vs Pandas API on Spark
+## SF100:  Xorbits vs. Pandas API on Spark
 Spark is a well-known framework for fast, large-scale data processing.
 The graph below illustrates the computing times of Xorbits and Spark Pandas API for the TPC-H queries (excluding I/O).
 Across all queries, the two systems have roughly similar performance, but Xorbits provided much better API